sunjay/wolf-asm/docs.md

   * upper 6-bits is used to hold the value of the register
   * next 16-bits is used for `offset`

-To save on opcodes, a layout that can be reversed to fit into the list above uses the reverse of its order.
+To save on opcodes, a layout that can be reordered to fit into a layout from the list above.
 For example, instead of supporting both `register, immediate` and `immediate, register`, only one of them is specified and the other is reversed to use the same layout.

-All `immediate` values are stored in the instruction using little-endian byte order.
+Using an opcode/layout that is not supported by a given instruction results in undefined behaviour.

 ## Instruction Reference